-2022 Tesla Cybertruck price, specs and release date
+Tesla Cybertruck could be delivered as early as 2021: price, specs and release date

-As is common, Musk is short on detail but in his latest tweet reveals: “we’re working on increasing dynamic air suspension travel for better off-roading.
+As is common, Musk is short on detail but in another tweet, he revealed: “we’re working on increasing dynamic air suspension travel for better off-roading.
 Needs to kick butt in Baja”.

 We’re working on increasing dynamic air suspension travel for better off-roading.
 Needs to kick butt in Baja.

 — Elon Musk (@elonmusk) April 16, 2020

 That’s a reference to the Baja 1000, a Mexican off-road race held each year on the Baja California Peninsula.

 Its uneven dirt tracks, deep ruts and crazy sand dunes favour cars with long-travel suspension (see the Ford Bronco pictured below).

 This adaptive air suspension will let the Cybertruck raise or lower itself by up to four inches.
 The system will also be self-levelling, which means the truck can adjust the height and stiffness of each wheel’s suspension to distribute the load as evenly as possible.

 Three’s the magic number with the Cybertruck, because that’s how many electric motors the top-of-the-range model gets.
 The all-wheel-drive tri-motor Cybertruck will accelerate from 0-60mph in less than three seconds.